TVR E2E Scenarios — Reference

 Scenario K — Test if users drop at predictable quality loss points

-• KVI: Quality · KPI: Content Abandonment Points · Test Beds: DTE
+• KVI: Quality · KPI: Content Abandonment Points · Testbeds: DTE

 • Input: Playback logs recording quality degradation events (bitrate reductions, resolution drops); session abandonment logs aligned with those events.